Java Update is a feature that keeps your Windows computer up-to-date with the latest Java releases.

 You can schedule how often to check for updates, or check manually at any time.

-Typically, you will be notified of the update within a month of its release.
-However, if an update is considered critical, you will be notified within a week of its release.
+Typically, you will be notified of the update within a week of its release.

 Use the Notify Me option under the Update tab of the Java Control Panel.